golang/proposal/design/13432-mobile-audio.md

 ```

 #### Clip sources
 Any arbitrary valid audio data source can be converted into a clip.
+Examples
+of clip sources are networking streams, file assets and in-memory buffers.

 ```
 // NewBufferClip converts a buffer to a Clip.